kostaslazaros/cpgenius/app/algorithms/README.md

 # Algorithms Directory

-This folder contains algorithm implementations used in the `cpgenius` application.
+This folder contains algorithm implementations used in the `cpgene` application.

 ## Developer instructions